The Valentine Rose Nebula (NGC 7129)

 NGC 7129 is an important object for the study of star formation and stellar evolution.
 Star formation and planet formation are active here.
 The nebula also provides an excellent opportunity to study these processes using infrared telescopes. ### Significance for Astronomy The Valentine Rose Nebula is an interesting object for astronomers who study star formation and stellar evolution, as well as the physical and chemical processes that occur in molecular clouds.

-Visibility chart of The Valentine Rose Nebula (NGC 7129) during the day
+The Valentine Rose Nebula (NGC 7129) visibility chart over 24 hours

-The height diagram of The Valentine Rose Nebula (NGC 7129) above the horizon during the current day for the observatory observation point in Orenburg (51.7, 55.2).
-The chart shows when the object is above the horizon and at what maximum height in degrees it rises.
-The data is relevant for the observation date: Saturday, 26 April 2025.
+Altitude chart of The Valentine Rose Nebula (NGC 7129) above the horizon over the current 24 hours for the observatory's location in Orenburg (51.7, 55.2).
+The chart shows when the object is above the horizon and the maximum altitude in degrees it reaches.
+Data is current as of the observation date: Tuesday, 7 July 2026.